microsoft/msquic/docs/Deployment.md

 # Load Balancing

 MsQuic currently supports a load balancing mode where the server encodes the local IPv4 address or IPv6 suffix into bytes 1 through 4 of the connection IDs it creates.
-You can read more details about the general encoding in [draft-ietf-quic-load-balancers](https://github.com/quicwg/load-balancers/blob/master/draft-ietf-quic-load-balancers.md#plaintext-cid-algorithm-plaintext-cid-algorithm).
+You can read more details about the general encoding in [Load Balancers draft](https://tools.ietf.org/html/draft-ietf-quic-load-balancers-04#section-4.1).

 ```
 0                   1                   2                   3